exaQ-ai/manyQ/README.md

 ## ManyQ
-### a fast quantum computer simulator
+#### A fast quantum computer simulator

-Uses SIMD, multicore and GPU to parallelize operations
+Uses SIMD, multicore and GPU to speedup computations

-ManyQ is optimized for quantum machine learning algorithms
+Optimized for Quantum Machine Learning algorithms

-ManyQ is the underlying simulator of PolyadicQML: https://github.com/entropicalabs/polyadicQML
+ManyQ is the underlying quantum computer simulator of PolyadicQML: https://github.com/entropicalabs/polyadicQML